Updated: 2 days ago

 Step 6: Set the Payloads

-Now, we need to set the two payloads we designated.
+Now, we need to set the payload we designated.
 These are the fields that Intruder will be attacking.
-Select Payload Set #1 and enter some common usernames that nearly every system has such as "admin," "guest," "systemadmin," "sys," etc.
+Select Payload Set #1 and enter some common passwords that nearly every system has such as "admin," "guest," "systemadmin," "sys," "root", "password", etc.

 That uniform length message would be the uniform bad request response.
 When a response is of a different length and a different code (200), it will warrant further investigation, as it is likely to have the correct username and password.
-The filter window between the tabs and the results enables us to find those different status codes and response lengths, rather than going through all 4 million responses manually.
+You can find these anomalies by clicking on Status header or the Length header and sort the results by these two fields, rather than manually searching through all 2 billion responses.